-All requests for vacation must be in writing and approved by the First Selectman or his designee two (2) days prior to actual leave.
+All requests for vacation must be submitted through the Time & Attendance system and approved by the First Selectman or his designee two (2) days prior to actual leave.

 Break in Service

 In determining an employee's length of service for vacation benefit purposes, employees who have left Town service, but subsequently returned to full-time Town employment may resume the same vacation eligibility when they ended their employment if they were rehired by the Town less than a year from their departure.